-Aerospace and Defense segment sales increased 12.8% year over year.
-Commercial aerospace increased 25.4%, reliably demonstrating the continued recovery and early stages of a growth cycle that we anticipate to continue into the next fiscal year.
-Defense sales, which represent approximately 31.8% of segment sales during the year, were down more than 7.0% for the year.
-Defense sales were negatively impacted by the timing of shipments associated with our marine business.
-This is not expected to continue, as our backlog in this end market is significant and deliveries are expected to accelerate in the coming years.
+Aerospace and Defense segment sales increased 20.7% year over year.
+Commercial aerospace increased 20.3%, demonstrating the continued recovery and early stages of a growth cycle.
+Defense sales, which represent approximately 31.9% of segment sales during the year, were up more than 21.6% for the year.
+Our backlog in this end market is significant and deliveries are expected to continue to accelerate in the coming years.